 Amanda Drane '12

-Fountain has released a report, Implementing Cross-Agency Collaboration: A Guide for Federal Managers, in partnership with IBM.
+Fountain released the report, Implementing Cross-Agency Collaboration: A Guide for Federal Managers, in partnership with IBM.
 The report offers practical advice for federal managers working to implement more effective cross-agency collaboration.